 Smart Internet Lab could change our future

-A new research centre that could become a world leader in communications, digital and autonomous systems research will be launched at the University of Bristol today [Monday 30 November].
+A new research centre that could become a world leader in communications, digital and autonomous systems research has been launched at the University of Bristol.

 The Smart Internet Lab will build on the University’s major communications and digital technologies research to create and permanently support a hub for internet research that will have long-lasting benefits for society and the economy.

 For more than 20 years academics from the University have been pioneers and played a key role in the information age, through world-leading research in wireless communications, optical communications and internet technologies.

 Professor Dimitra Simeonidou, Director of Smart Internet Lab, said: “Academics and researchers at Bristol will join forces to turn our unique communications know-how into a comprehensive understanding of how the world will use digital technologies in a smart way — and how it will change our future.”

 The Smart Internet Lab will build on research in the areas of network infrastructures technologies and context-driven networked services.
 Researchers working on network infrastructure study both fixed networks and wireless and sensor networks and context-driven networked services includes autonomic systems and intent-based services.
 The University also host a large-scale technical test bed with future internet technologies that is open to industries.